 \subsubsection{Parallel Execution (PE)}

-To take advantage of the multicore CPUs, many platforms explore possibilities for parallelization. $\mu$NF performs a dependency analysis on its forwarding graphs to identify parallelize VNFs.
+To take advantage of multicore CPUs, many platforms explore parallelization. $\mu$NF performs a dependency analysis on its forwarding graphs to identify parallelize VNFs.
 Consecutive VNFs are deemed parallelizable if they perform read-only operations or update disjoint packet regions.
-Then these VNFs are assigned independent CPU cores to process packets.
-A reference counter is attached as meta-data to avoid out-of-order operations from downstream VNFs.
+These VNFs are then assigned independent CPU cores to process packets.
+A reference counter is attached as metadata to avoid out-of-order operations from downstream VNFs.
 Likewise, SDNFV allows multiple VNFs to access a packet in parallel using a reference counter embedded in the packet descriptor.
 Eden exposes a concurrency model that creates consistent state copies for multiple VNFs to execute in parallel in the Eden enclave.
-CoMb allocates each SFC an independent shim layer to allow for parallel execution of multiple SFCs.
+CoMb allocates an independent shim layer to each SFC to enable parallel execution of multiple SFCs.
 Flick instantiates a new task graph for each new connection and schedules the tasks of these graphs onto multiple worker cores in parallel.
-ClickNF utilizes the Receive-Side Scaling (RSS) of physical NICs to distribute incoming packets to multiple cores with flow-level affinity guaranteed.
-NetStar builds VNFs with a share-nothing thread model and distributes incoming packets to different threads for paralleled multicore processing. libVNF is built with multicore scalability of VNF and uses per-core data structures to avoid inter-core communication which can hamper the multicore scalability of a VNF.
+ClickNF uses Receive-Side Scaling (RSS) on physical NICs to distribute incoming packets across multiple cores, with flow-level affinity guaranteed.
+NetStar builds VNFs using a share-nothing thread model and distributes incoming packets across threads for parallel multicore processing. libVNF is built with VNF multicore scalability and uses per-core data structures to avoid inter-core communication, which can hamper VNF multicore scalability.